 We did watch TV though.
-Right now, the kids are into the old episodes of the Suite Life on the Disney Channel.
+Right now, the kids are into a TV series.
 While we watch the show, I hold my daughter on my right leg, my son on my left and we just hold each other and spend time.

 We made cookies….

 While at Fred Meyers this week, I spotted cookie dough on sale, so I grabbed a couple to freeze.

 I cut them into rounds, as I don’t let my kids use knives just yet.
 My daughter is 9 and my son is 7.
 I know they are old enough with supervision, I just personally don’t feel comfortable yet.

 My daughter, the photogenic one of the family, puts them on a cookie sheet.

 My son puts them into the oven (while it’s not on, don’t worry.) 🙂